 How to Handle Fleas on Dogs and Cats in Idaho Homes

-Fleas are tiny, reddish brown, wingless insects that move quickly through pet fur and can spread throughout a home in a short amount of time.
-Their bodies are covered in small backward-facing hairs that allow them to cling to animals and hide deep in the coat.
-Fleas feed on blood and can cause itching, irritation, and in some cases allergic reactions in pets.
+Fleas are tiny, reddish-brown, wingless insects that move quickly through pet fur and can spread throughout a home in a short amount of time.
+Their bodies are covered in small backward-facing hairs that help them cling to animals and hide deep in the coat.
+Fleas feed on blood and can cause itching, irritation, and—especially in sensitive pets—allergic reactions.

-Although Idaho’s dry climate prevents year-round flea explosions, fleas can still survive indoors and on pets, especially during warmer months.
+Although Idaho’s dry climate helps reduce outdoor flea explosions, fleas can still survive indoors and on pets, especially during warmer months.
 Understanding how the flea life cycle works is the key to eliminating an infestation.

 The Flea Life Cycle